An End Befitting a DED Elm

 Community Involvement: Arbor Day

-Each year since Treewise Inc. was formed in 2001, we have participated in and/or sponsored Arbor Day activities.
+Each year since Treewise Inc. was formed in 2001, we have participated in and/or sponsored annual Arbor Day activities.
 Typically, this involves presenting climbing and aerial rescue demonstrations, answering questions posed by the public, etc. at official Arbor Day events in Assiniboine Park, and providing sponsorship funds to the "Coalition to Save the Elms".
-In 2005, Dave expanded Treewise's contribution by providing students at Joseph Terres school in Transcona with an overview of an arborist's role and responsibility in preserving the trees in our communities.
+Dave expanded Treewise's contribution by providing students at Joseph Terres school in Transcona with an overview of an arborist's role and responsibility in preserving the trees in our communities.

 Click here for a glimpse into the day's activities!